Jahans3/Implement.js/README.md

 * Create Java-like interfaces for classes or objects
 * Use in testing to easily verify object shapes and property types
-* Effortlessly and safely parse API responses
+* Effortlessly and safely parse API responses by renaming and reshaping objects
 * Errors and warnings are suppressed when `process.env.NODE_ENV === 'production'`

 TODO